On the determining wavenumber for the nonautonomous subcritical SQG equation: Introduction

-In the subcritical case $\alpha >1$ it is easy to show that $\Aa$ is a global attractor by virtue of classical methods, or applying the evolutionary system framework \cite{C} that requires the existence of an absorbing ball, energy inequality, and continuity of trajectories.
-This method does not require proving the existence of a compact absorbing set, and it was used in \cite{CD} to show that $\Aa$ is the global attractor in the critical case $\alpha=1$ (see also \cite{CCV} for the existence of the global attractor in $H^1$).
+is the global attractor.
+Again, in the subcritical case $\alpha >1$, it is easy to show that $\Aa$ is a global attractor by virtue of classical methods, or applying the evolutionary system framework \cite{C} that requires the existence of an absorbing ball, energy inequality, and continuity of trajectories.
+This method does not require proving the existence of a compact absorbing set, and was used in \cite{CD} to show that $\Aa$ is the global attractor in the critical case $\alpha=1$ (see also \cite{CCV} for the existence of the global attractor in $H^1$).
+In addition, in the autonomous case $f \in L^p$, the number of determining modes was estimated in \cite{CD-sqg1} using a much more general method applicable to subcritical, critical, and supercritical regimes.
+Theorem~\ref{thm} provides an improvement to the upper bound on $\lb$ in the subcritical case $\alpha >1$.